sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/send-email-alerts.md

 ## Next steps

-Now that you know how to apply a handler to a check and take action on events:

-- Reuse this email handler with the `check_cpu` check from our [Monitor server resources][2] guide.
+Now that you know how to apply a pipeline to a check and take action on events, reuse this email pipeline with the `check_cpu` check from our [Monitor server resources][2] guide.
-- Learn how to use the event filter, handler, and pipeline resources you created to start developing a [monitoring as code][15] repository.
-- Read the [pipelines reference][6] for in-depth pipeline documentation.
-- Check out [Route alerts with event filters][7] for a complex pipeline example that includes several workflows with different event filters and handlers.
+Check out [Route alerts with event filters][7] for a complex pipeline example that includes several workflows with different event filters and handlers.

+The [sensu/sensu-email-handler][3] dynamic runtime asset makes it possible to [add a template][14] that provides context for your email notifications.
+The email template functionality uses tokens to populate the values provided by the event, and you can use HTML to format the email.

 [1]: ../../observe-events/events/